From collectables to cars, buy and sell all kinds of items on eBay

-A User ID is the unique name used to identify yourself on eBay.
-At registration, you should choose a User ID you like and will remember.
-User IDs cannot be profane, obscene, or violate any eBay guidelines.
-Furthermore, User IDs may not be an email address or web address (URL) or represent an email address or web address.
+A username is the unique name used to identify yourself on eBay.
+At registration, you should choose a username you like and will remember.
+Usernames cannot be profane, obscene, or violate any eBay guidelines.
+Furthermore, usernames may not be an email address or web address (URL) or represent an email address or web address.
 See examples below.

 • You might use words identifying you and your favourite area of collection for example, JoeTheBookCollector